dt-dtran/TranCodes-ToDo/README.md

 ## Design

-- Django with pure HTML, CSS, and JavaScript.
+- Django with pure HTML, CSS, Python, and JavaScript.
 - Built with mobile-first design.

 ## Functionality